UPES B.Tech Admissions 2026

 | 1 | 3 | 3% |

 Students preparing for the exam know that having in-depth knowledge of the entire JEE Advanced syllabus is compulsory to secure a good score in the exam.
-To prepare better, candidates must refer to the books that are considered best for the preparation of JEE Advanced.
-Candidates must study as per the subject wise weightage referring to these books.
-The table below contains a list of some of the best books.
+To prepare better, candidates must refer to the books that are considered best for the preparation of the JEE Advanced exam.
+Candidates must study as per the subject-wise weightage, referring to these books.
+The table below lists some of the best books.

 Subject | Recommended Books for JEE Advanced |